 Also pictured here is a lack of salad greens, most of the plants that had bolted were removed.
 There is a strawberry in the background that I planted on a whim late in the spring, which turned out to be very prolific in the coming years.

-2017-07-12 Down the garden, the potato vines are turning yellow, signaling to me it is harvest time.
+2017-07-12 Down the garden, the potato vines are turning yellow, signalling to me it is harvest time.

 2017-07-12 The harvested potatoes.
 I only planted about four plants, so the harvest is not bad.
 Perhaps more importantly, all of the potatoes are healthy.